spdx/spdx-3-model/model/AI/Classes/EnergyConsumptionDescription.md

 ## Summary

-The Class that helps note down the energy consumption value and the unit in which it is recorded.
+The class that helps note down the quantity of energy consumption and the unit used for measurement.

 ## Description

-The class that helps note down the energy consumption value and the unit in which it is recorded.
-Value property describes the energy consumption and the unit field describes the units in which it was recorded.
+This class is designed to store energy consumption data, including the quantity and the unit of measurement.

+The energyQuantity property stores the amount of energy consumed, and the energyUnit property stores the unit used for measurement.

 ## Metadata